 We've covered the steps to creating a professional writing portfolio.
 But which tool should you use to actually host it?
 Let's take a deeper look at the portfolio platforms writers use, so you can find the right solution for your needs.

 With Paperform you can create a streamlined online writing portfolio in minutes.
-It's an ideal option for professional writers who don't want the hassle that comes with a full website, but require more design flexibility than existing portfolio tools provide.
+It's an ideal option for professional writers who don't want the hassle that comes with designing a huge website, but require more design flexibility than existing portfolio tools provide.

 Get started by building a one-page website.
 You can customise it to look exactly how you want—add a header, customise fonts and colours, insert videos, images and gifs, and of course, link to your writing.
 Lightning fast and easy to tweak to your taste, it's a clean solution for writer's who value a set and forget platform.

 Thanks to our versatile tools, you can embed a contact form straight on the page, and even have the option for potential clients to book meetings with you right from your portfolio.
 Want more features?
-Our integrations empower you connect to 3,000+ of your favourite apps.
+Our integrations empower you connect to 3,000+ of your favourite apps and automate contact, payment, or organisational processes.

-If you require a complex website then Paperform probably isn't the answer for you.
-But for busy writers looking for one app that can fulfil a variety of functions—from taking payments and making bookings to hosting your portfolio, Paperform is the answer.
+If you require a really complex website, Paperform may not be the guy for you.
+But for busy writers looking for one app that can fulfill a variety of functions—from taking payments and making bookings to hosting your portfolio, Paperform is the answer.

 WordPress is a tried and true option for people looking to create a new website, and is particularly popular with Bloggers.
 While it's not specifically designed for writing portfolios, WordPress' plugins and themes make almost anything possible.